National Fair Learning Initative - Empowering families through Special Education, Advocacy, and Technology

 Become a Trusted Affiliate Partners

-At NFLI, we partner with carefully selected companies whose products and services align with our mission to support special education families and professionals.
-These partnerships help us provide valuable resources while sustaining our work.
+At NFLI, we collaborate with carefully selected companies whose products and services align with our mission to support special education families and professionals.
+By becoming an affiliate partner, you help provide valuable resources, expand impact, and sustain our work in empowering families, educators, and advocates

 volunteer your expertise